Picking the right salon management software is crucial.

 At the time of this review, 2-way appointment confirmations and cancellations as well as notification customization are not available on the Starter plan.

 A good salon software should help you with more than just appointment management.
-It should help you manage your operations so that you can save time and reduce costly mistakes.
+It should help you manage your total operation.

 Let’s look at how the salon software platforms I recommend help you be more productive.

 The biggest expense a salon has is staff wages.
-But it’s also your most important asset and you of course want your team to be as productive and motivated as possible.
-The salon software platforms I recommend here have different ways of supporting employee management.
+But it’s also your most important asset.
+The salon software platforms listed here have different ways of supporting employee management.

 Mangomint Team Management

 Mangomint allows you to manage all aspects of your team.
-Each team member has an individual account where you can configure exactly what they should have access to and not.
+Each team member has an individual account where you can configure exactly what they should have access to.

 Manage each staff member’s working schedule and enable the time clock to keep track of working hours.
 You can also customize each service’s duration and price for each staff member.